digitalrebar/provision/doc/ux/portal/homeux.rst

 Plugins
 ~~~~~~~

 This is a list of Plugins currently available to your Digital Rebar Provision service.
-These packages enable DRP to provide additional provisioning offerings such as immutable inmage deployment or Windows provisioning.
-Some of these Plugins are freely avaialable to all community members and some are only available from RackN for a fee.
+These packages enable DRP to provide additional provisioning offerings such as immutable image deployment or Windows provisioning.
+Some of these Plugins are freely available to all community members and some are only available from RackN for a fee.

 Interface Features
 ~~~~~~~~~~~~~~~~~~

-This is a list of UX technology avaialble for purchase from RackN.
+This is a list of UX technology available for purchase from RackN.